Student-centered learning theory: What the research says

 With this expanded scope in place, the report underscores the wide-ranging nature of student-centered learning and all of its constituent components.

-Student-centered evidence for student-centered learning
+Student-centered evidence for learner-centered education

 Specifically, Next Generation Learning Challenges (NGLC) has created a “Full Spectrum of Evidence Toolkit” that helps unpack the concept of student-centered evidence as it relates to personalized, student-centered learning.
 After all, several of the outcomes that advocates of student-centered learning hope to achieve—such as student ownership and more meaningful connections between the classroom and the world beyond—are difficult to measure using a system-centered perspective.